 Even though our CPF can seem overly complicated, it is only that way because of the flexibility and security it provides Singaporeans.

-We need to take the time to understand the various schemes available and leverage on them to make the most of our CPF accounts.
+Even so, we need to take the time to understand the various schemes available and leverage on them to make the most of our CPF accounts.
 If you have CPF-related ideas or questions, you can participate in the Personal Finance Discussion SG Facebook Group to engage a like-minded community.